reithma/kcache/README.md

 ### Basic In-Memory Cache

-You can use `CachedValue` as a simple holder for data that needs to be accessed safely.
+You can use `CachedValue` as a simple holder for non-nullable data that needs to be accessed safely.

 ```kotlin
 val cache = CachedValue<String>()